Hayden Wilburn Hampton

 Hayden Wilburn Hampton was a politician in the state of Georgia.

 Hampton was a member of the Georgia House of Representatives for Gilmer County (1933) and the Georgia State Senate (1937-37/38 Ex., 1943).

 Hampton was the child of Robert Tillman Hampton, another member of the Georgia House of Representatives (Fannin County, 1931).

 Personal life

 Hampton married Minnie Maybell Nichols on 1928 October 14.
-They had three children: Dora Aleece, Marion Frances, and Sherry June.
+They had three children: Dora Aleece, Marion Frances (who married Lucius Linton Deck, Junior), and Sherry June.